InformaticsMatters/openshift-jenkins-buildah-slave/README.md

 ## Building the image
 I use, and you might need...

--   Docker Engine `18.03.0-ce`
+-   Docker Engine `18.06.1-ce`
--   Docker Compose `1.20.1`
+-   Docker Compose `1.22.0`

 Build and tag the image...

     $ docker-compose build

 ## Deploying the image
 Here, we'll deploy to the Docker hub.
-It's free and simple.
 We just need to push it using `docker-compose`.

     $ docker login -u alanbchristie
     [...]